coderedcorp/coderedcms/docs/features/searching.rst

 -------------

 .. deprecated:: 0.25

+   The following behavior and the ``search_db_*`` options were removed in 0.25.
    Use the `Wagtail search parameters <https://docs.wagtail.org/en/stable/reference/contrib/searchpromotions.html#module-wagtail.contrib.search_promotions>`_ instead.

-If using the Wagtail DatabaseSearch backend (default), only page Title and Search Description fields are searched upon.
+If using the ``wagtail.search.backends.db`` backend (removed in Wagtail 3.0), only page Title and Search Description fields are searched upon.
 This is due to a limitation in the DatabaseSearch backend;
 other backends such as PostgreSQL and Elasticsearch will search on additional specific fields such as body, article captions, etc. To enable more specific searching while still using the